![]() |

 About Bresser Optics

-Founded in 1957 by a Mr Josef Bresser, Bresser began as a company that specialized in the import and distribution of binoculars.
-The technical development and design of new and innovative optical products only began in 1979, when Rolf Bresser (Josef's son), took over the business.
+Founded in 1957 by a Mr. Josef Bresser, Bresser began life as a company that specialized in the importation and distribution of binoculars.
+The technical development and design of new and innovative optical products began later in 1979, when Rolf Bresser (Josef's son), took over the business.

-Today, as well as binoculars, Bresser Optics design, build, and sell telescopes, spotting scopes, microscopes and niche electronics and are one of the leading suppliers of optical instruments all over Europe and the rest of the world.
+Operating out of their headquarters in Germany, but with distribution centers all over Europe and in the USA, Bresser Optics design, build, and sell telescopes, spotting scopes, microscopes, and niche electronics and are one of the leading suppliers of optical instruments all over Europe and the rest of the world.

-The Bresser business was sold in 1999 to the American market leader Meade Instruments Corp located in Irvine California.
-Meade is a publicly traded company on the NASDAQ stock exchange and a leader in their market of state of the art diffraction limited astronomical telescopes.
+The Bresser business was sold in 1999 to the American market leader Meade Instruments Corp. located in Irvine California.
+Meade is a publicly traded company on the NASDAQ stock exchange and a leader in their market of state of the art diffraction-limited astronomical telescopes.
+Then from 2009, Bresser returned to becoming an owner operated company with Rolf Bresser, the son of the founder still being one of the main shareholders of Bresser GmbH.

-The Bresser range has been continuously expanded they now have a wide range of binoculars suitable for astronomy, bird watching, hiking and rambling as well as hunting, sporting events and marine use.
-Their binoculars are grouped in "families" at various price points, starting with their very cheap Hunter family and ending with the top of the range Luch Binoculars.
+The Bresser range has been continuously expanded they now have a portfolio of more than 70 binoculars and spotting scopes suitable for astronomy, bird watching, hiking and rambling as well as hunting, sporting events, and marine use.

 Popular Bresser Binocular Families: